 Further disconnect between what these labels say and what they do – and by affiliation, what the French Girl aesthetic demands – is demonstrated elsewhere on Instagram.
 Main feeds and preserved story highlights are predominantly filled with images of white women, while those featured in tagged photos similarly fit the homogenous criteria; a number of pictures show women whose appearance closely resembles the women behind the labels – perhaps unsurprisingly, given that several were conceived as a result of the founder’s influential status (like Damas, Musier Paris founder Anne-Laure Mais has 400k more people following her Instagram than her label’s).

 These observations are apparent in the comment sections too.
-Amid heart emoji and would-be customers asking when the Isabelle dress will be back in stock, followers freely discuss sizes and question the homogeneity of the models; one user even called out the apparent disparity on Reformation’s page, stating "But you guys aren’t actually size inclusive… stop virtue signalling" (the label carries an ‘Extended Sizes’ collection alongside its main line).
-Elsewhere praise is poured out when these labels do come through and feature more diverse women – though this does as much to highlight how inconsistently these women are represented.
+Elsewhere on Instagram, amid heart emoji and would-be customers asking when the Isabelle dress will be back in stock, followers freely discuss sizes and question the homogeneity of the models.
+And when labels do come through and feature more diverse women, praise is poured out – though this does as much to highlight how inconsistently these women are represented.

 While these issues are not exclusive to the French Girl aesthetic, in her they’re keenly sensed.
 Moreover, the reluctance of these labels to engage with a broader audience – and the wider fashion industry – feels like an oversight, dated and ultimately lazy.
 That they’re creating a space on Instagram that’s accessible to only a small group – and using feminism as a tool to promote it – feels fake and disappointing.
 At a time when more and more labels, especially those of a similar age and with similar platforms to these, are seeking out ways to be genuinely more inclusive, that a label would not follow suit is especially disheartening.